fastapi-users/fastapi-users/docs/configuration/schemas.md

 FastAPI is heavily using [Pydantic models](https://pydantic-docs.helpmanual.io/) to validate request payloads and serialize responses. **FastAPI Users** is no exception and will expect you to provide Pydantic schemas representing a user when it's read, created and updated.

 It's **different from your `User` model**, which is an object that actually interacts with the database.
-Those schemas on the other hand are here to validate data and serialize correct it in the API.
+Those schemas on the other hand are here to validate data and correctly serialize it in the API.

 **FastAPI Users** provides a base structure to cover its needs.
 It is structured like this: